Everything You Need to Know About OCD

 • Hypnotherapy: For those with a history of trauma, hypnotherapy can prove highly effective.
 By accessing the subconscious mind, this technique revisits past traumas, neutralising the negative emotions that trigger OCD symptoms.

-• Diet and nutrition: The Medical Medium highlights the importance of addressing OCD through dietary measures.
-A high-carbohydrate, low-fat diet rich in fruits and vegetables supplies essential sugars to the brain, aiding in the healing of callouses.
-Supplements recommended by the Medical Medium can help eliminate toxic heavy metals that disrupt brain signals, while his juice blends may reduce obsessive and intrusive thoughts.
-More information can be found here.
+• Nutrition Therapy: Diet and nutrition has been proven to address OCD symptoms through dietary measures.
+A high-carbohydrate, low-fat diet rich in fruits and vegetables supplies essential sugars to the brain, aiding in its healing.
+Targeted supplements can help eliminate toxic heavy metals that disrupt brain signals, while special juice blends may reduce obsessive and intrusive thoughts.

 • Mindfulness and meditation: Practising mindfulness helps individuals stay anchored in the present moment, lessening the influence of obsessive thoughts.
 This approach is particularly beneficial for those affected by trauma.